mizma/ergoSHIFT/hardware-rev2/README.md

 ![parts placement](./images/parts_placement.png)

-Check to make sure that all parts are aligned (see if components are placed as shown in image, and the purple dots are in the same position) (BOM and CPL file has been checked on 2024/01/06 and should align at the time of writing.).
-If there are any anomallies, stop and ask for help in the issues (JLCPCB seems to change the part placement data sometime and break CPL compatibility).
+Check to make sure that all parts are aligned (see if components are placed as shown in image, and the purple dots are in the same position).
+BOM and CPL file has been checked on 2024/01/06 and should work out of the box.
+If there are any anomallies, stop and ask for help in the issues (possible issues include parts shortage, parts design revision etc. that break the BOM and CPL).

 If you wish to implement the SMT parts yourself, check the Order together with PCB toggle ON.
+Check for the BOM file for the actual components used.
+Search on [LCSC](https://www.lcsc.com/) with LCSC part number to figure out what parts are used.

 You will need a fairly large SMT reflow oven, soldering hotplate (recommended) that can fit the PCB or at least a soldering hot air gun.